 “How fast can it go?”

 There are many ways to measure automotive excellence, but top speed is the one everybody secretly cares about the most.
-Aldous Huxley was right about speed being the only truly modern sensation but he left out the part about how much fun it is.
+English novelist Aldous Huxley was right about speed being the only truly modern sensation, but he left out the part about how much fun it is.

-These 25 cars are more than just fun — they’re the fastest production cars on the planet.
+These 15 cars are more than just fun — they’re the fastest production cars on the planet.
 The emphasis here is on “production” — racers and one-off custom jobs need not apply.
-We also tried to limit our selections for the fastest cars in the world to those with claimed top speeds that have been generally recognized as legitimate by the automotive media and sanctioning groups.
+We also tried to limit our selection to those with claimed top speeds that have been generally recognized as legitimate by the automotive media and sanctioning groups.

 At a glance

 |Koenigsegg Agera RS||278 mph|